codeaditya/udacity-cs253-flask-app/README.rst

 - ``cs253/schema``: Database schema definition files for sqlite3
 - ``cs253/static``: All the css, fonts, javascript files go here (I am using Bootstrap)
-- ``cs253/templates``: Templates for all our mini-apps we develop go here
+- ``cs253/templates``: Base templates for the whole application goes here.
+All our mini-apps have there own ``templates`` folder inside their own package.

 And the following files: